jschaf/mccc/somalia/instability.md

 whereas youth unemployment is a staggering 67 percent.
 The economy is dominated by the informal sector because 20 years of war have fragmented the country, making trade between regions difficult.
+[@adbg-13-somalia, 21]

+The African Developmental Bank Group (ADBG) is a financial institution that promotes sustainable economic growth and s  reduce poverty in Africa.

-[@adbg-13-somalia, 21] Continued violence compounds the problem by preventing the accurate measurement of economic statistics.
-Statistics which are necessary for planning by aid groups and private investors. [@adbg-13-somalia, 2] The Somali Central Bank does not control the currency, cannot tax businesses and finances deficits through money printing.
+Continued violence compounds the problem by preventing the accurate measurement of economic statistics. and Statistics which are necessary for planning by aid groups and private investors. [@adbg-13-somalia, 2] The Somali Central Bank does not control the currency, cannot tax businesses and finances deficits through money printing.
 The effect of the central banks management is